 We walked through the basic setup and installation of Calabash for Android and iOS in the previous blog, and this time we’ll take a look at how you can build Calabash tests for your mobile application.
 If you have followed the example showcased in How to Setup and Get Started with Calabash you have properly generated the file structure for your first Calabash tests on Android and iOS.
-There are lots of different (best) practices of how to create your Calabash tests, and we’ll use an example of basis to illustrate how these can test templates can be generated and further developed.
+There are lots of different (best) practices of how to create your Calabash tests, and we’ll use an example of a basis to illustrate how these can test templates can be generated and further developed.

-This blog takes a look what is the Calabash architecture and how to create tests using that architecture, what cucumber means in the context of test creation, and basically how to create your first Calabash test.
+This blog takes a look at what is the Calabash architecture and how to create tests using that architecture, what cucumber means in the context of test creation, and basically how to create your first Calabash test.
 We have an example application available for Android and iOS, plus you’ll find a link below where the test script can be downloaded.
 Furthermore, we’ll briefly discuss running tests on a cloud service that provides comprehensive results, data, logs, performance metrics, and highly sophisticated reporting, even with the actual Calabash logs.
 Don’t forget to download a copy of Calabash 101 to access it anytime.

 Calabash Architecture for Test Creation